+For ongoing cases the number for the LADO is 01603 223473.
 Staff will not investigate these matters.
 We will seek and work with the advice that is provided.
 Should an allegation be made against the Designated Officer or Deputy, this will be reported by the staff member or volunteer raising the concern directly to the LADO.
+See flow chart for referrals for full details.